Eastbourne (UK Parliament constituency): Constituency profile

-The constituency contains urban and suburban developments, including the whole of the Eastbourne Borough Council administrative area, as well as the village of Willingdon on its outskirts, which forms a small part of the Wealden District Council administrative area.
+The constituency contains urban and suburban developments, with its boundaries since 2024 matching those of Eastbourne Borough Council.
 Eastbourne itself is on the edge of the London Commuter Belt and is a coastal resort town.
-The Eastbourne seat has narrowed at every Boundary Commission Periodic Review, as the population of the core town has grown.
+The Eastbourne seat has narrowed at every Boundary Commission Periodic Review, as the population of the core town has grown, having previously included neighbouring towns such as Willingdon, East Dean, and Polegate.

 Chris Hanretty, the Professor of Politics at Royal Holloway, estimated that Eastbourne voted 57.6% to 42.4% in favour of leaving the European Union during the 2016 referendum.

 History

 Origin

 This seat was created by the Redistribution of Seats Act 1885.
 This zone had been in the East Sussex constituency, which in turn had been created with two seats by the Reform Act 1832 as a division of the 13th century-founded Sussex parliamentary county which had two seats (returned two knights of the shire).